ayla-codes/lipi/README.md

 ```
 ## License

-Nex is licensed under the [MIT License](LICENSE.md).
+लिपि is licensed under the [MIT License](LICENSE).
 See the LICENSE.md file for details.